apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kyiv hopes to achieve peace with Russia through intermediaries**
+**Kate Middleton Gives Monarchy ‘Best Day Since Coronation’: Royal Source**

-You can read more about it [here](https://www.politico.eu/article/ukraine-war-russia-peace-through-intermediaries/).
+You can read more about it [here](https://www.thedailybeast.com/kate-middleton-gives-monarchy-best-day-since-coronation-royal-source).

 ## Requirements
 - Python 3.8